-2010 – present.
-Senior Scientist/Engineer, CitizenNet, Los Angeles My primary work at CitizenNet revolves around two machine learning technologies: clustering, and classification.
+2010 – 2020.
+Senior Scientist, CitizenNet/Condé Nast, Los Angeles.
+Much of my work at CitizenNet revolved around two machine learning technologies: clustering, and classification.
 One of the main value-adds of CitizenNet is that it takes the complex API of Facebook advertising and targeting and hides it from our users under a layer of sophisticated artificial intelligence.
 All the user sees is a simple and easy-to-use interface.
 Based upon our Big Data harvesting of previous responses to Facebook campaigns, at the multi-terabyte level, we are able to develop a profile of which keywords, interests, and other demographic figures tend to be correlated and are the most desirable for a given campaign.
 Clustering.
 The first step in this is “clustering,” which allows us to take a heterogeneous group of users and reduce them to a few relevant characteristics: for example, a) women age 16-25 on the East Coast, b) midwest fans of One Direction who also like Electric Daisy Carnival, and so forth.
 Clustering finds regularities in large data sets and permits us to make characterizations and generalizations about our target populations without having to resort to identifying and characterizing every single one of thousands or millions of users individually.
 Thus, when a group of, say, 5,000 users maps to a particular cluster, moving forward we can characterize all further targeting with respect to that cluster, rather than with respect to each individual user.
 Classification.
 The second component to our back-end process is classification: given a particular cluster, what is the chance that this group will be likely to be interested in our advertising message?
 Every time a message (ad) is presented to a user who doesn’t click on it (or who doesn’t show some other overt sign of interest), the advertiser is wasting money.
 Hence, a primary goal of targeting (presenting ad messages only to those users interested in them) is greater efficiency and better use of ad dollars.
 The classifier uses a variety of machine learning techniques including neural networks, support vector machines, and ensemble networks.
 It starts with features of relevant keywords from prior campaigns, paired with how well those features did.
 It uses these data to learn how to predict the click-through rate for a set of features with respect to a given campaign.
 This is the key to “higher click-through rates,” which is of course the holy grail in most on-line advertising: being able to predict which groups are more likely to be interested in your message and then presenting your message to those groups.
 Implementation.
 My work at CitizenNet has involved using both of these techniques, clustering and classification, drawing from a wide variety of machine learning techniques, including K-means clustering, self-organizing maps, multiple regression, neural networks, support vector machines, ensemble classifiers, and genetic algorithms for initial feature selection.
 This has required on my part both a thorough understanding of the machine learning concepts involved, as well as a knowledge of the everyday nuts-and-bolts of getting such techniques to work in the real world (my principal working languages are Python and Java).

 2007.
 Principal Computer Scientist, MetaLINCS, San Jose, CA Innovation team.
 Supported innovations and improvements to MetaLINCS flagship e-discovery application.
 This required a) a complete understanding of both the then-current product and its embedded algorithms as well as other algorithms that might be of potential benefit; b) expert skill in Java; and c) expertise in a wide variety of natural language processing algorithms.